gitforwork2/gitforwork.github.io/_posts/2017-01-19-h4-ead-application.md

 ## H4 EAD Eligibility

 Principal H1b nonimmigrant should be a primary beneficiary of an approved Form I-140 Immigration petition.
 H4 dependent spouses of such individuals are eligible to apply for EAD.

-Also note that spouses in other visas like F1/H1b can apply for H4 change of status (COS) and EAD concurrently.

 ## H4 EAD Application fee
 $410 as of January 2017.
 Check the latest [USCIS filing fees](https://www.uscis.gov/forms/our-fees)